 A depth study may be one investigation/activity or a series of investigations/activities.
 Depth studies may be included in one module or across several modules.

-Practical investigations are an essential part of the Year 11 and Year 12 courses.
+Practical investigations are an essential part of the Year 11 and Year 12 courses and must occupy a minimum of 35 hours of course time each year.

 Society and Culture